penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 ```

 We do not allow aliasing for function and constructor applications.
 Arguments in `argument_list` must have types that match the Domain argument types, similar to the substance schema.

+Literal expressions and style variables that refer to Substance literals can also appear in `argument_list` just as in predicates.

 #### Object Property Relations